Faculty advisor assignments can be found on WINGS. When logging into WINGS look at the Student

 future semesters.
 Each student should

-complete a career-long planner that maps out an ideal schedule of classes from
+complete a career-long planner which maps out an ideal schedule of classes from

 the first meeting with your advisor through graduation.
 This planner should contain required courses